PWNFinance/gm_events_cities/events/Accelerating_Ethereum_with_Arbitrum/readme.md

 # Indentation is crucial:
 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove speakers as needed, but remember the hyphen before each entry.
-speakers: Akaki Mamageishvili
+speakers: -Akaki Mamageishvili
-  Popescu Razvan Matei (aka ZER8)
+  -Popescu Razvan Matei (aka ZER8)
-  Iron Boots
+  -Iron Boots

 ### DON'T MAKE CHANGES BELOW THIS LINE! ###
 ---